MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/nf-eventdetectoroemadapter-ieventdetectoroemadapter-verifyusereventdata.md

 ## -parameters

 ### -param ModelData
-*In*
-ModelData- Pointer to IStream bound to model data for a given stored model (optional).
+\[*In*\] - ModelData- Pointer to IStream bound to model data for a given stored model (optional).

 ### -param UserRecording
-*In*
-Pointer to the buffer containing the raw data in the appropriate format.
+\[*In*\] - Pointer to the buffer containing the raw data in the appropriate format.
 Note that non-standard use of cbSize in WAVEFORMATEX.
 It is the size of the following: (PCM data for the user recording).

 ### -param EventSelector
-*In*
-The [DETECTIONEVENTELECTOR](ns-eventdetectoroemadapter-detectioneventselector.md) associated with this UserRecording.
+\[*In*\] - The [DETECTIONEVENTELECTOR](ns-eventdetectoroemadapter-detectioneventselector.md) associated with this UserRecording.

 ### -param EventEndBytePos
-*In*
-Byte position of the end of the sound pattern in the UserRecording.
+\[*In*\] - Byte position of the end of the sound pattern in the UserRecording.
 A value of -1 indicates the position was unavailable.

 ## -returns